A

 - Set a strong passphrase to secure the private key.

-Once complete, your keys are stored in the GPG keyring.
-You can view your generated key pair by running the following command for both the public and private keys.
+Once complete, your keys will be stored in the GPG keyring.
+You can view your generated key pair, including the corresponding Fingerprint

 - Public key: